Dr. Gulnar Ali

 - Member-Spirituality Special Interest Group, University of Huddersfield, UK

 - Consultant-Mindfulness and Self-care management- Social inclusion projects on mental health and wellbeing hosted by community advocates at East London.
-In partnership with Psychonnnect, HENA-BAME and WAP, London UK.
+In partnership with Psychonnnect, HENA and WAP, Newham London UK.

 Spirituality in Nursing Education, Existential/Humanistic Psychology, Ontology, Moral Philosophy, Mentoring and Leadership, Palliative care, Medical Sociology, Transformative Learning, Self-care, Transcultural Psychiatry, Forensic Mental health, Perinatal Mental health, Dementia and Wellbeing.